Imogene Coca: Personal life and legacy

 Performers citing Coca as an influence include Carol Burnett, Lily Tomlin, Whoopi Goldberg and Tracey Ullman.
 Your Show of Shows is considered a television classic and was the basis for a well-received 1982 film, My Favorite Year.
-A 1992 musical version of the film made its way to Broadway, in which comedic actress Andrea Martin won a Tony Award for her portrayal of Alice Miller.
+A 1992 musical version of the film ran on Broadway, in which comedic actress Andrea Martin won a Tony Award for her portrayal of Alice Miller.

-In 1995, Coca was honored with the second annual Women in Film Lucy Award, honoring women's achievement in television and named after Lucille Ball.
+In 1995, Coca was honored with the second annual Women in Film Lucy Award, honoring women's achievements in television and named after Lucille Ball.

 Death

-On June 2, 2001, Coca died at her home in Westport, Connecticut, aged 92, from natural causes incidental to Alzheimer's disease.
-She was cremated and her ashes scattered.
+On June 2, 2001, Coca died at her home in Westport, Connecticut at the age of 92 from natural causes incidental to Alzheimer's disease.
+She was cremated and her ashes were scattered.